Jyaba-Solution/webscraping_requirements_sample/README.md

-# webscraping_requirements_sample
+# Webscraping Requirements
-If you are interested for webscraping
+If are interested to work with us.
+Simply send us the required datapoints of your project.
+Here the attached PDF for sample